JuliaPy/PythonCall.jl/docs/src/juliacall.md

 ```

 Developers may wish to clone the repo (https://github.com/cjdoris/PythonCall.jl) directly
 and pip install the module in editable mode.
-This guarantees you are using the latest
+You should add `"dev":true, "path":"../.."` to
-version of PythonCall in conjunction with JuliaCall.
+`python/juliacall/juliapkg.json` to ensure you use the development version of PythonCall
+in conjunction with JuliaCall.

 ## Getting started